trinitrot0luene/ExplosiveRouting/README.md

 # ExplosiveRouting

-A versatile routing library for use in a wide variety of applications.
+A .NET library for routing input to method calls.